ibm-cloud-docs/codeengine/subscription-cos.md

 ```
 {: pre}

 If you delete an application, the subscription is not deleted.
 Instead, it moves to ready state of `false` because the subscription depends on the availability of the application.
-If you re-create the application (or another appkucation with the same name), your subscription reconnects and the Ready state is `true`.
+If you re-create the application (or another application with the same name), your subscription reconnects and the Ready state is `true`.
 {: note}

 ## HTTP headers and body information for events